Dr-Mo-Khalaf/NLP-PyTorch-RCNN-NLTK-and-DL-Based-AI-Powered-Speaking-Chatbot-for-University-Assistance/README.md

 # NLP-PyTorch-RCNN-NLTK-and-DL-Based-AI-Powered-Speaking-Chatbot-for-University-Assistance
 #
 Objective:\
-The goal of this project is to create an interactive speaking chatbot tailored to assist new university students (freshers) with their queries.
-The chatbot will use Natural Language Processing (NLP) techniques and Deep Learning (DL) to provide accurate, conversational, and context-aware responses.
-It will integrate speech recognition and text-to-speech capabilities to enable seamless verbal interaction.\ <!--[if !supportLineBreakNewLine]-->\ <!--[endif]-->
+The goal of this project is to lead my data science team in the development of an interactive speaking chatbot designed to assist new university students with their queries.
+The chatbot will leverage Natural Language Processing (NLP) techniques and Deep Learning (DL) models to deliver accurate, conversational, and context-aware responses, providing a valuable resource for student support and enhancing the overall university experience.\ <!--[if !supportLineBreakNewLine]-->\ <!--[endif]-->

 # Key Components: